Devils continue historic road success with 5-2 win at Kings

 The Devils broke the game open with three goals in the second after both teams found the back on the net on the power play in the first.

-Haula scored on a 2-on-1 rush 2:37 into the period to give New Jersey a 2-1 lead.
+"I think we could say that we got away with the first a little bit," said Haula, who scored on a 2-on-1 rush 2:37 into the period to give New Jersey a 2-1 lead.
+"They put us on our heels, and Blackie was fantastic today.
+So we came in here 1-1, and then we just figured it out."

 Kopitar tied it at 6:48 by tipping Drew Doughty's shot from the blue line, but the Devils regained the lead 52 seconds later when Okhotiuk beat Quick under his right blocker on a long shot.